Gene Tenace

 Fiore Gino Tennaci played 15 years in the big leagues.
 Better known as Gene Tenace, he was the starting catcher for three consecutive World Series championship teams starting in 1972 Tenace served as a backup catcher for the Oakland A’s from ’68-’72.
 When he reached the Fall Classi

-Gene Tenace hit 4 homers in the 1972 World Series and was named the Most Valuable Player
+Four homers in the 1972 World Series earned Tenace Most Valuable Player honors

-Gene Tenace hit 4 homers in the 1972 World Series and was named the Most Valuable Player
+Four homers in the 1972 World Series earned Tenace Most Valuable Player honors

 After 8 seasons with Charlie Finley’s Oakland Athletics, Tenace signed with the Padres as a free agent in December of 1976.
 He enjoyed four productive seasons in San Diego.
 In his first year in America’s Finest City Tenace drew a career-high and league-leading 125 walks.
 He was also hit